Hi there. Welcome to Pillioness!

 She’s probably either looking for the 9/16 spanner, or taking glamorous motorcycle selfies (even though she forgot to brush her hair).

-New ideas for her next Pillioness article often wake her up at 3.14am.
+Ideas for her next Pillioness article often wake her up at 3.14am.

 Pat knows so much about bikes, he’s like a motorcycle Wikipedia.